arnavg11/working-p5.js-sketches/khet(laser chess)/readme.md

-this is my p5.js version of laser chess
+this is my p5.js version of laser chess. there are also 2 .txt files that show my notes while making this.

 for rules check the following -